DOI-DO/j40-cejst-2/docs/operations/rollout-plan.md

      "Completed".
   9. Wait up to a few minutes for the changes to make it to all the CloudFront edge locations.

+### Rollback

+To abort or undo the v2 deployment, we need to set the above cloudfront distribution back to the same origin that it started with.
+Under "Behaviors", switch the default behavior back to its original value under "Origin and origin groups".